peeomid/ideas/projects/bowtie/qa-site/main-qa-site.md

 FastAPI backend that parses markdown Q&A content and provides search API, with simple frontend interface.
 Database: SQLite vs postgres

+## Ideas:
+- A business knowledge base/terms would help?

 ## MVP Features
 - Service:
     - Parse markdown file and store into database